opentensor/old-docs/src/cli/Basicbtcli.md

 ## Transferring Tao
 ​

-The 'unstake' command will transfer Tao from a hotkey to your coldkey.
+The "unstake" command will transfer Tao from a hotkey to your coldkey.

 ```bash​
 btcli unstake
 ```
 ​

-The transfer Tao from your coldkey to your hotkey, enter:
+The "stake" command will transfer Tao from your coldkey to a hotkey associated.

 ```bash​
 btcli stake